niceyeti/tutornetes/misc/go_patterns/notes/notes.md

 \- Ellen Ullman, The Dumbing-down of Programming

+## Single-Reponsibility Principle
+A class/package should have a single reason to change.
+It should be open to extension, closed to modification.

 ## Lesson 1: Open Closed Principle
 Specification pattern:
 Although I would just pass in a function for filtering, the instructor's example is that of filtering